Duality for graded Lie algebras: Duality for dg Hopf algebras

 \section{Duality for dg Hopf algebras}

-Now let $A$ be a dg Hopf algebra with comultiplication $\Delta:A\to A\otimes A$ and the antipode $S$.
+Now let $A$ be a dg Hopf algebra with comultiplication $\Delta:A\to A\otimes A$ and the antipode $S$; not necessarily commutative or cocommutative.
 Recall that given two dg $A$-modules $M$ and $N$, their tensor product $M\otimes N$ is a dg $A$-module where the $A$-module action is given by the formula

 for $a\in A, m\in M, n\in N$.
 Given a right $A$-module $M$, it can be viewed as a left module according to the formula $am:=(-1)^{|a||m|}mS(a)$ where $a$ and $m$ are homogeneous elements in $A$ and $M$ respectively.
 Given two dg $A$-modules $M$ and $N$, their $\bk$-linear hom space $\Hom(M,N)$ is naturally an $A\otimes A^{\op}$-module and it therefore has the structure of an $A$-module using the dg algebra map